Go Programming Notes

 How Go's Compiler Checks Interfaces (Duck Typing):

-When Go sees MakeSound(dog):
+When Go sees canMakeIt(myEngine):

-1. "The MakeSound function needs a Speaker."
+1. "The canMakeIt function needs an engine."

-4. "Let me check the Dog type...
-Does it have a method called Speak() string? ...Yes, it does!"
+4. "Let me check the electricEngine type...
+Does it have a method called milesLeft() uint8? ...Yes, it does!"

 Key Point: In Go, you don't declare that you are fulfilling a contract.
 You simply prove it by having the right methods.
 If you have the methods, you implement the interface automatically.